Thanksgiving Rice

 - salt and pepper – always!

 - The liquid for this rice for Thanksgiving is a combination of chicken broth and apple juice, for a sweet-savory combo.
-Apple cider works great, too, and can be used to a make a round of bourbon apple cider cocktails before dinner.
-Or, you can use 100% broth.
+Apple cider works great, too, or, you can use 100% broth.
 Up to you!

 - The pears in this Thanksgiving wild rice almost “melt” into the pilaf, infusing the dish with a sweet fall flavor.
 If you’d prefer firmer chunks of pear, feel free to stir them in at the end of the cooking time instead (when you stir in the walnuts and parsley).

-- Feel free to substitute based on ingredients you have on hand, and what your family likes best:
+- Substitute based on ingredients you have on hand, and what your family likes best.

 - If you can’t find shallots, 1/2 cup of minced white onion will work perfectly.